360 Panorama Synthesis from a Sparse Set of Images with Unknown Field of View: Experimental Results

 \subsection{Dataset}

-For the training and evaluation of the proposed network, we use outdoor panoramic images from the SUN360~\cite{SUN360} dataset.
-We split the dataset into the training set (80\%) and the testing set (20\%).
-The dataset contains around 40,000 images with different scene variations rendered in equirectangular format.
-To accommodate the data with our framework, we render the panorama to a cube map format by warping it to the planar plane.
-We split the viewing direction into the four horizontal sides of the cube.
+For the training and evaluation of the proposed network, outdoor panoramic images are used from the SUN360~\cite{SUN360} dataset.
+The dataset was split into a training set (80\%) and a testing set (20\%).
+The dataset contains approximately 40,000 images (512$\times$1024) with various scenes rendered in equirectangular format.
+To accommodate the data with the proposed framework, we rendered the panorama to a cube map format by warping it to the planar plane.
+The viewing direction is split into the 4 horizontal sides of the cube.
+The FOV angle is rendered randomly from 45{\degree} to 75{\degree} with identical angle on each NWSE direction.
 The vertical center is located at 0{\degree}, and the horizontal center is located at 0{\degree}, 90{\degree} 180{\degree}, and 270{\degree}.
-The field of view for each horizontal view is the same, that is, it is generated randomly from 45{\degree} to 75{\degree}.
-The images are normalized to [−1,1] for stability during training.